 What does not work well: Notice how the contrast between his white dress shirt and dark navy blue suit washes out details?
 If you can't see it, then look at the edges of the shirt collar.

-How you can use this: In this picture, President Obama gives us a perfect guide to taking advantage of solids.
+How you can use this: In this picture, former President Obama gives us a perfect guide to taking advantage of solids.
 He looks well-dressed and fit for the occasion.
 I would suggest wearing a different color dress shirt, like a pastel blue, if paired with a dark suit.

-Kirk Herbstreit – ESPN College Football Analyst
+2. Kirk Herbstreit – ESPN College Football Analyst

 What works well: The light blue suit has less contrast than President Obama's navy blue suit.
 Notice the lack of washed out whites and an overall balance between all colors.
 The result is elegant and easy on the eyes and the camera meter.